 Reporting work accidents

-If you have been injured in an accident in the workplace, see your supervisor or manager and request that the details of your accident and any known injuries are recorded in the accident book.
+If you have been injured at work, see your supervisor or manager and request that the details of your accident and any known injuries are recorded in the accident book.
 Make sure that your words are used to describe the accident and the cause.
 List your injuries and what medical treatment or 1st aid you’ve had at that time.
 An accident book entry can be pivotal to the outcome of any work accident compensation claim, so it’s vital to make sure that things are done properly and accurate recordings of the details of an accident at work are entered in to the accident book.

 Reporting road traffic accidents